Krypion17/bg-shader/README.md

 # Shader
-A simple (looking) shader that i made.
+A simple (looking) shader that I made.
 The code is pretty messy and uncommented, I may or may not return to it.

 # Image
 This is what it looks like in general